 - The original notice must be filed with the Clerk.
 A courtesy copy should be emailed to CAD-DivisionFZ@pbcgov.org.
 Trial Orders are served via email to all parties registered for e-service.

 - Continuances of trial require a hearing on Uniform Motion Calendar.
 CAUTION: Do not notice your case for trial unless both sides agree the case is trial ready.
-Continuances will only be granted in cases of emergency.
+Continuances will only be granted if good cause is shown.

 Service and Preparation of Judgments And Orders